marovira/helios-ml/docs/source/quick-ref.rst

 * Restore the state of all supported RNGs.
 * Load the saved training state.
 * Provide the loaded state to the model (if any).
-* Restore the file and Tensorboard loggers to continue writing to their original locations (if using).
+* Restore any active loggers to continue writing to their original locations (if any).

 .. note::
    Any weights contained in the saved checkpoint are automatically mapped to the correct